-- Bring a stuffed animal that can be with your child during their
+- A stuffed animal that can be with your child during their

-- Bring a pacifier, if a pacifier soothes your young child.
+- A pacifier, if a pacifier soothes your young child

-- Bring your favorite books or magazines to read while you are
+- Books or magazines to read while you are

-- Bring a list of child's medications and information about how
+- A list of child's medications and information about how

-- Make a list of your questions for the nurses, doctors, and
+- A list of your questions for the nurses, doctors, and

 - You will check in your child and fill out needed paperwork upon

 your arrival to the Same Day Surgery area.